katmore/healthmon/README.md

-# Healthmon
+# Healthsvc-mon
 health monitoring webservice

-Healthmon is a library that monitors, logs, and sends notifications for one or more [Healthsvc](https://github.com/katmore/healthsvc) webservice endpoints.
+Healthsvc-mon is a library that monitors, logs, and sends notifications for one or more [Healthsvc](https://github.com/katmore/healthsvc) webservice endpoints.
 Additionally, it provides webservice endpoints to examine the latest status and history of *healthsvc* webservice endpoints.

 ## Feature List
-The following checkboxes describes features that are planned for inclusion in the **Healthmon** project.
+The following checkboxes describes features that are planned for inclusion in the **Healthsvc-mon** project.
 Checked items are currently implemented, unchecked items will be available in the future.

 **Monitoring and Logging**